SUNYUlsterComputerScience/Positivity-Jar/README.md

 # The Jar of Positivity
 **Welcome to the RicePudding repository.**

-We are a group of students at Ulster County Community Collage creating a Positivity-Jar application.
-In this poject we are using [Open Liberty](https://openliberty.io/).
+We are a group of students at Ulster County Community College creating a Positivity-Jar application.
+In this project we are using [Open Liberty](https://openliberty.io/).
 As we progress and the program grows, so will this documentation.

 ## Stakeholders
 - Lou Thomason